domRiddle/ASF/Setting-up.md

 If you're using Linux/OS X, don't forget to `chmod +x ArchiSteamFarm`, since permissions are not automatically set in the zip file.

 All done?
-Great, simply launch `ArchiSteamFarm(.exe)`, put extra details if asked (such as your 2FA code), and have fun.
+Great, simply launch `ArchiSteamFarm` - either by double clicking on the .exe if you're on Windows, or via navigating to ASF directory (e.g. with `cd`) command and executing `./ArchiSteamFarm` if you're on Linux/OS X. Put extra details if ASF asks for them (such as your 2FA code) and have fun.
 Reading more about ASF while it's doing its job is a great thing to consider.

 ***